thororen1234/UserPFP/source/readme.md

 }
 ```

-Would then build the dist.css in a way that would display: none, so hide, every avatar from a user that has the import to dist.css
+This would then be built into dist.css in which it would hide every avatar from a user that has the import from dist.css

-of course this exact line wouldn't work because it would be to easy, thats why the selectors in this file are so long lol.
+Check [here](https://github.com/thororen1234/UserPFP/blob/main/source/template.css) to see a proper selector.